Easy Foraging Trays

 Foraging Trays are easy, fun and inexpensive to put together.

-You'll need something to hide stuff in (paper from a paper shredder, purchased paper shred or your shreddable items (popcicle sticks, balsa pieces, beads etc) could also be used to hide anything edible.
+You'll need something to hide stuff in (paper from a paper shredder, purchased paper shred or some bigger shreddable items like popcicle sticks, balsa pieces, beads etc. could also be used to hide anything edible.

 The first time you do this you may want to show your bird that you're hiding some yummy stuff in the tray or they may not even attempt to search in it.